ibm-cloud-docs/discovery-data/api-use.md

 The bearer token that is generated for an administrator can access any instance regardless of the access settings that are configured for the instance.
 {: important}

+The bearer token expires after 12 hours.
+For more information about customizing the length of a session, see [Setting the idle session timeout](https://www.ibm.com/docs/en/cloud-paks/cp-data/4.0?topic=client-setting-idle-session-timeout){: external}.